aws-samples/aws2tf/README.md

 + Performs the necessary 'terraform import' commands
 + And finally runs a 'terraform plan'

 ----

-## Supported Resource Types

-The following terraform resource types are supported by this tool at this time:
+## Terraform resources supported as of 29-Dec-2021

 * aws_appmesh_gateway_route
 * aws_appmesh_mesh